sww1235/btrfs-snapshot-backup-manager/README.md

 ## Notes

-use `.snapshots` subvolume to store snapshots like snapper. ~~TODO: figure out snapshot naming scheme.~~
+use `.snapshots` subvolume to store snapshots like snapper.